hchoga/hchoga/README.md

 - 🇪🇬 **Techs Expert** – Egypt
 - 🇩🇰 **Shopbox** – Copenhagen, Denmark
-- 💻 **SISMATIX** - Egypt, Kuwit
+- 💻 **SISMATIX** – Egypt, Kuwait

-I have contributed to real-world mobile applications, focusing on clean architecture, scalable solutions, and performance optimization.
+Throughout my experience, I have contributed to real-world mobile applications used by a many customers.
+I collaborated closely with business teams to understand business requirements, delivered technical solution that aligend with business

 ---